Gavin Chapman with his wife Julie and their twin sons, Sullivan and Lucas—an English wedding photographer based in Bordeaux, France.

 About Gavin Chapman A Wedding Photographer in Bordeaux & SW France

-I’m Gavin, a British wedding photographer living in Bordeaux with my wife Julie, our twin boys and Scooter the Frenchie, who thinks he runs the house.
+I’m Gavin, a British wedding photographer living in Bordeaux with my wife Julie, our twin boys, and Scooter the French bulldog, who is convinced he runs the house.

 Scooter the French Bulldog, Gavin Chapman’s family dog in Bordeaux